tino-q/minesweeper-typescript/README.md

 You'll need a local running version of dynamo to run the application.

-To run the app get the java jar distribution of DynamoDB and run it using:
+To run the app get the jar distribution of DynamoDB and run it using:

 `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`